Ordering a custom product can seem overwhelming, we know; but don't worry, we are here to help.

 The collar will be 1/2" wider than the design panel and include an embellished border of your choice.
 The exception to this rule is the Pyramid border which will make the collar 3/4" wider than the design panel.
 The addition of a Border Option can completely change the feel of a collar, taking it from "Ooh, how pretty" to a truly customized piece that possess much more character.
 It is important to note with this option that the collar's embellishments will be set on the design panel, border embellishments will be set into the collar's base layer and therefore visible on the collar's underside.

 Please visit our blog on Hardware, which discusses the pros and cons of different metal types/finishes.

 All of our brass hardware is solid brass.

-We utilize stainless steel hardware as our "Silver" hardware option whenever possible.
-If you select "Silver" hardware, your collar's hardware components will be stainless steel with the following exceptions (they will be solid brass with nickel or chrome plating [silver in color]):
+Wherever possible, we utilize stainless steel for our "Silver" hardware option.
+If this option is chosen, your collar's hardware will be stainless steel, except for the following instances in which it is solid brass with nickel or chrome plating (which appears silver in color):

 - Chicago Screws and Rivets

 We utilize two different styles of buckles on our collars depending upon buckle size and/or neck size: